alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_java.md

 ### Specify a Java version

-You can specify the version of the Java Runtime Environment (JRE) by setting the environment variable `JBP_CONFIG_OPEN_JDK_JRE`.
-For example to use JRE 11 you could add the following to your application's `manifest.yml`:
+You can specify the version of the Java Runtime Environment (JRE) by setting the environment variable `JBP_CONFIG_OPEN_JDK_JRE` in the application's `manifest.yml`.
+For example, to use JRE 11:

 ```yaml
   env: